Having a great design can help you turn your website into a lead generation machine. Use these tips to help turn your website into a lead machine.

 Your website must be designed with your unique buyer persona in mind, as this will help you to tailor content to their specific needs, improve functionality and help increase your lead generation.
 When it comes to something like your navigation, how would your buyer move around your website?
 How do you think your buyer persona would group your products and services?
 Your site needs to be designed in a way that would make sense to your ideal buyers to help them easily make their purchase decision.

 A great website is optimised to display correctly on screens of all sizes.
 In South Africa, a large portion of your audience will be viewing your website from their mobile device or tablet.
+According to 2019 data, 99% of South Africans use a smartphone - and in fact many will only have access to the internet through a mobile device rather than a laptop.
 You don’t want to lose these potential customers as a result of a frustrating experience on your website due to having an unresponsive design.

 4. Purpose built and optimised for conversion: